NVIDIA/phosphor-state-manager/docs/configurable_state_manager.md

 ## Background and References
 There are states hosted by different services (e.g HMCReady by GpuMgr) mostly with OperationalStatus Dbus api.
 There is no single framework present which we can leverage and makes its easy to host state machine with well defined Dbus API's across categories.

 So new service Configurable state manager was proposed which will be a centre point for hosting different state machines across various categories with well defined Dbus API's for each category.
 It will act as a manager responsible for handling all types of state machines.
+This service is data driven and makes it easy to enable new state machines through simple json definitions.

 For details about OpenBmc State Management - refer [1] For details about Vulcan Power Handling, HMC Readiness, Sub services (GpuMgr,  Sensor server etc) handling through Configurable State Manager - refer [2]